 Pushpavaneswarar temple, Hindu temple in Thirupuvanam, India

-The temple was constructed during the reign of Chola king Aditya I between 870 and 907 CE.
-Later generations added more sections, transforming the site into a multi-phase structure.
+The temple was built during the reign of the Chola king Aditya I, between 870 and 907 CE.
+Successive rulers added further sections over the following centuries, giving the complex the layered form it has today.

-A local legend connects the temple to a golden Shiva idol that a devotee commissioned after a mysterious encounter with a metalworker.
-This story remains part of the living memory of those who frequent the place.
+A local story tells that a devotee commissioned a golden Shiva idol after a mysterious encounter with a metalworker, and that this idol is still kept in the temple.
+The story is passed down orally among worshippers and remains part of the living memory of the place.

 The community of curious travelers